chintakjoshi/moodle-docker-local/README.md

+# Moodle v3.9.25 Local Setup

-# Steps to install moodle
+## Steps to install Moodle

 1) Create a docker network for MoodleDB and Moodle
 ```
 docker network create moodle-network
 ```

-2) Setup Database (MariaDB) for Moodle within network (*PS - The following commands are only for linux users*)
+2) Setup Database (MariaDB) for Moodle within the network (*PS - The following commands are only for Linux users*)

 ```
 docker run -d --name moodle-db \